RallyTechServices/scrum-team-metrics/defect-resolution-trend/README.md

 * Note that items might have been killed during the period, but if those are items that were created before the period started, they do not count.

+An additional Trend line has been added that shows the difference between the number that have been created (arrived) and killed (resolved) to the date.
+The ideal here is for resolving defects to happen as fast or faster than creating new ones, so a rising line is suboptimal, a flat or declining line is better.

 ## Development Notes